pooja-gera/TheWireUsChallenge/Day 21/README.md

 ## Convert roman numerals into numbers
 ## DAY TWENTY ONE
 ## Challenge Master - Deekshita Verma
+## Platform at which this question was asked : LeetCode

 Problem statement
 Rohan is a 7th grade student who struggles with reading roman numerals.
 However for his assignment he needs a list of conversion from roman to integer.
 In order to make the process quick you need to design a function which inputs a string of roman numerals and returns an integer as the answer